jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Coercion**

-All atomic vector elements must be the same type, so when you attempt to combine different types, they will be __coerced__ to the most flexible type.
-Types from least to most flexible are: logical, integer, double, and character.
+All atomic vector elements must be the same type, so when you attempt to combine different types, they will be __coerced__ to the **most flexible type.** Types from least to most flexible are: logical > integer > double > character.

 For example, combining a character and an integer yields a character: